Frans-Willem/CsrSpiDrivers/README.md

 * See [Issues on github](https://github.com/lorf/csr-spi-ftdi/issues) to list current bug reports or to report a bug.
-* Driver may not work when run in VM under VMware products (confirmed in VMware Player for Linux 7.1.0 build-2496824) due to very slow USB transactions with FT232R.
-This manifests as `Unable to reset device` or `Processor failed to stop` errors while dumping/flashing firmware.
-Workaround is to temporarily set `PSKEY_WD_TIMEOUT` to 0 on the chip to disable watchdog, but all operations will be very slow - it takes ~ 20 minutes to dump 1MB flash on HC-05 module.
-Other workaround is to use VirtualBox or run on bare hardware instead.
-See issue lorf/csr-spi-ftdi#1 for details.
 * Current implementation of 1.4 API is based on a wild guess and is just a wrapper around 1.3 functions.
 It doesn't support multiple programmers connected at the same time and may contain other bugs.